BodgeMaster/new_dawn_mirror/03 (Annie library).md

 "I have a quite unusual request.
 I am looking for" - she glances at the piece of paper - "a manual for a B three three F Y dash A F bunker door."
 The guy types into his terminal for a moment.
 Annie places her library card on the counter.
 With a worried look, he turns back to her: "I’m afraid, that information has recently been classified.
 There is a note about terrorism in here."
+"So there is no way to get it?"
-After a second, his face clears up.
-He takes the card and scribbles something on it before putting it back.
+He musters her for a second, then he takes the card and scribbles something on it before putting it back.
-"Unfortunately, I’m gonna have to write down your details.
-If you would please wait while I get the list..."
+"I can check you against a list of people with security clearance.
+One moment, I’ll get it."
-He winks at her and nods towards the exit. *missing reaction from Annie* Then, he turns around and walks towards a door on the left, seemingly taking his sweet time.
-Annie grabs her library card and drops it in her bag before making a swift exit.
+He gestures and nods towards the exit.
+Then, he turns around and walks towards a door on the left, seemingly taking his sweet time.
+Annie gets the message, grabs her library card and makes a swift exit.
 Just as she leaves, she hears him call out to someone else:
-"Dorothy, she took her card and ran, what do I do?"
+"Dorothy, she left.
+What do I put on the list?"
 *heavy door falls shut, Annie hurries back to the train station and gets on the first train that comes, she takes out her library card and checks the note - such and such station, 10:30 PM*